Xanthos-Code/vintel/README.md

 ## Usage

  - Manually checking pilot(s) using an EVE client chat channel:
  Type xxx in any chat channel and drag and drop the pilots names after this. (e.g., xxx [Xanthos](http://image.eveonline.com/Character/183452271_256.jpg)).
-Vintel recognizes this and checks the pilots listed.
+Vintel recognizes this as a request and checks the pilots listed.
  - Checking all pilots in the local system:
 The option must be activated via the Vintel app menu: File > Auto KOS-Check Clipboard.
 To use this feature: click on a pilot in the local pilot list and then type the shortcuts, specific to your computing platform, for select-all and copy-selection.
 Next switch to the Vintel app and back to Eve.
 KOS checking of these pilots will continue in the background.